 Professor Alison StoneProfessor

-I've also edited the Edinburgh Critical History of Philosophy Volume 5: The Nineteenth Century (Edinburgh University Press, 2011), and, together with Ann Garry and Serene Khader, have co-edited the Routledge Companion to Feminist Philosophy (Routledge, forthcoming, May 2017).
+I've also edited the Edinburgh Critical History of Nineteenth-Century Philosophy (Edinburgh University Press, 2011), and co-edited the Routledge Companion to Feminist Philosophy (Routledge, 2017).

 Other topics on which I've written include Adorno, Beauvoir, Judith Butler, Kristeva; ideas of nature; feminist and essentialism; existentialism and atheism.

 I co-edit the journal the Hegel Bulletin (http://journals.cambridge.org/action/displayJournal?jid=HGL) and from 2017-18 was an interim co-editor of Hypatia: A Journal of Feminist Philosophy.